hongyuanlei/aws-architecture/aws-vpc.md

 ### VPC

 The Amazon Virtual Private Cloud(VPC) is a custom-defined virtual network within the AWS Cloud.
-You can provision your own logically isolated section of AWS, similar to desiging and implementing a separate independent network that would operate in an on-premises data center.
+You can provision your own logically isolated section of AWS, similar to designing and implementing a separate independent network that would operate in an on-premises data center.

-Amazon VPC is the networking layer for Amzaon Elastic Compute Cloud(Amazon EC2), and it allows you to build your own virtual network within AWS.
-You contorl various aspects of your Amazon VPC, including:
+Amazon VPC is the networking layer for Amazon Elastic Compute Cloud(Amazon EC2), and it allows you to build your own virtual network within AWS.
+You control various aspects of your Amazon VPC, including:
 - Selecting your own IP address range.
 - Creating your own subnets
 - Configuring your own route tables, network gateways, and security setting.